ContentSquare lands $42 million so AI can track how you click, touch, and interact with brands

 “Artificial intelligence is at the core of our product, helping brands understand their customers’ digital journeys in a way that is quick and easy, and we will increase the development power around it,” Cherki said.
 “We will invest and grow our team of 70 developers and expand to more developers, data scientists, and digital experts.”

-AI continues to be an essential driver in marketing technology.
-The pace of AI adoption in marketing is not slowing down and continues to permeate the entire industry.
+AI continues to be an essential driver in marketing technology and is rapidly permeating the entire industry.

 “The future of AI in marketing tech is to empower every team member to make the right decision to provide the right experience to their visitors without the pain of digging through mountains of data,” Cherki said.
 “ContentSquare provides prioritized insights based on potential impact so that the team doesn’t get lost in user data and is pointed in the right direction.
 We use machine-learning algorithms for in-depth experience analysis so our users get valuable insights instantly and effortlessly and can quickly understand what hinders their user from reaching their goals.”

 Geographic expansion is also crucial to ContentSquare.
-Founded in Paris, the company has its eye on the U.S. market.
+Although founded in Paris, the company has its eye on the U.S. market.

 “The timing for expansion in America is now,” Cherki said.
 “During the last five years, the market has focused on acquisition, but the costs of acquisition are high, and traffic does not translate into conversions.
 Specifically, on mobile, traffic is increasing, but conversions are not.
 The only way to survive in this digital jungle is through optimized, seamless digital experiences.
 Now we will grow the team of 30 who currently work with Walmart, Tiffany’s, HP, Goldman Sachs, and more, and expand our operations exponentially here.”